stvorl/basyn/README.txt

 2. During COPY/SYNC, especially for large devices, the source device may be modified by other processes.
 If changes occur in areas that have already been processed by the script, those changes will not be transferred to the receiving device, leading to potential data inconsistency.
 If the filesystem on the source device is mounted with write access, even without direct data writes, some metadata may still be altered — depending on the abstraction layer in use (e.g., the atime attribute, which is updated by almost all filesystem drivers).
 The situation becomes even worse if the device is used by a virtual machine that cannot be stopped.

-Even using `--recheck` won’t guarantee a "no-error state" in such cases, since it performs yet another full read of both devices — which takes time — and the source may be modified once again during this process.
+Even using `--recheck` won't guarantee a "no-error state" in such cases, since it performs yet another full read of both devices — which takes time — and the source may be modified once again during this process.

 Therefore, it is strongly recommended to remount filesystems as read-only during sync, or to use LVM snapshots as the synchronization source.
 For example: